-As part of Ecologic Institute’s Events Team, Elena von Sperber focuses on the organization and implementation of collaborative processes that address challenging environmental policy issues.
-She engages in the conceptualization of national and international conferences, workshops, dialogues, and study tours.
-Her area of particular interest is transatlantic exchange, bringing together experts and stakeholders from both sides of the Atlantic, for dialogue, debate, and exchange of best practices in the environmental field.
-Elena is also an active member of the management team of the Konrad von Moltke Fund, which provides international mobility grants for young researchers from around the world.
+Elena von Sperber is Senior Project Manager Dialogue and International Exchange at Ecologic Institute and focuses on the process design and implementation of collaborative processes that address challenging environmental policy issues.
+Her area of particular interest is international exchange, bringing together experts and stakeholders from Europe and all over the world for dialogue and exchange of best practices in the sustainability field.
 She is fluent in German, English, Spanish, and Swedish.

-Before joining Ecologic Institute, she worked as the International Program Coordinator for the Blue Flag Programme in Copenhagen (Denmark).
-The Blue Flag Programme performs environmental certification for beaches and marinas worldwide.
+Before joining Ecologic Institute, she worked as International Program Coordinator for the Blue Flag Programme in Copenhagen (Denmark), where she shaped and coordinated the certification process of beaches and marinas around the world according to environmental and safety criteria.
 Prior to that, she worked at Natlikan Sustainability Solutions, an environmental consulting firm in Malmö (Sweden).

 Elena holds a degree in International Cultural and Business Studies (Diplom-Kulturwirt) from the University of Passau (Germany) and a master's degree in International Environmental Science from Lund University (Sweden).
 In 2016, she completed courses in Project Management and Leadership and Coaching at Uppsala University (Sweden) and wrote her final paper in cooperation with the Stockholm Nobel Museum.
 While in Sweden, she also completed a coach training program (International Coach Federation, ICF) and has worked as a certified coach (ACC) in German, English and Swedish since then.